mattetti/book_mdar/book/source/Chapters/2_Communities/1_Communities.markdown

 ### Mailing Lists

-The mailing lists are another good way to get help, the response time isn't as fast as asking in an irc channel but it can be useful to do a search to see if someone else has had your problem before.
+The mailing lists are another good way to get help, the response time isn't as fast as asking in an IRC channel but it can be useful to do a search to see if someone else has had your problem before.

 * [http://groups.google.com/group/merb/](http://groups.google.com/group/merb/)